splunk/simdata-examples/02 app management/README.md

 This simulation has CSV files used for `mockdata`.
 They are included under the `data` directory here.
 CSV `mockdata` files must reside at the same file system path as the simulation file, or the `data` directory at that path.

-The application management simulation intends to model a simple web application with 3 entities:
+The application management simulation intends to model a simple web application with three entities:

 * `User` entities sending requests to `WebServer` entities
 * `WebServer` entities receiving requests from `User` entities, and sending/receiving requests to `Database` entities